enzojob/eiffel-snake/README.md

 * The program should be able to be executed using a specially created JAR file and the command java-jar xxxxx.jar.

 ## Build instructions
-* Make sure that you have installed a Java Runtime Environment on your computer.
+* Make sure that you are running the JDK8 environment on your computer.
 * Download the file from our repository in Github.
 * Unzip the downloaded file to the desired destination folder.
 * Copy the path of the desired version file (.jar) to the clipboard.